beegor/java-cro-kafka/README.md

 1. Download Kafka platform 2.0.1 from http://packages.confluent.io/archive/2.0/confluent-2.0.1-2.11.7.zip  and unzip it to location of your choice.

-2. Download java-cro-kafka.jar and save it anywhere on your computer (do not save it in confluent folder created in step 1)
+2. Clone this project , build it with gradle wrapper: from the project root run: "./gradlew build" This will produce javacro-kafka.jar located in {project_root}/build/libs

 #Runing the demo

 ##Starting Kafka

+1.Start Zookeeper - Open terminal and navigate to confluent home folder from step 1 of installation run command "bin/zookeeper-server-start etc/kafka/zookeeper.properties"

+2. Start Kafka broker - Open another terminal, navigate to confluent home folder and run command: "bin/kafka-server-start etc/kafka/server.properties"

 ##Staring demo app

-1. In terminal, navigate to the directory where you saved java-cro-kakfa-jar and run command : java -jar java-cro-kafka-jar
+1. In terminal, navigate to the cloned project root  and run: java -jar build/libs/javacro-kafka.jar

 2. Open your browser (Google Chrome recommended) and go to url: http://localhost:9090